Last Updated on April 25, 2026 by Bibhu Ranjan Mund, MPH

 Q1.
 What is home based preventive health care?

-Preventive health care at home is aimed at the adoption of healthy habits which contribute to preventing illness before it attacks.
+Preventive health care at home is aimed at the adoption of healthy habits which contribute to prevent illness before it attacks.
 These involve very high standards of hygiene, health-promoting diets, physical exercise, and screening of basic health indicators.

 Q2.
 What are some simple preventive health tips that I may comply with every day?

-Ans Keep hydrated, consume fresh fruit and vegetables, practice hygiene, exercise 30 minutes daily, sleep well and cope with the stress.
+Ans.
+Keep hydrated, consume fresh fruit and vegetables, practice hygiene, exercise 30 minutes daily, sleep well and cope with the stress.
 These are just but simple measures of good preventive care.

 Q3.
 What is the role of home based exercise in disease prevention?